PROFILE

 As a former illustrator, communication is key.
 I create work that doesn’t require specialist skills to decipher.
 Even my abstract pieces have the same roots as the representational work.
 I like to communicate on different levels – so the longer you view my pieces the more insight you will gain.
 This is something I learned from Suffolk artist and cartoonist Carl Giles, whose work featured an immediate punchline plus a wealth of minor details and narratives.

 THEMES : recent themes include PLACE, NARRATIVE, WEATHER & LIGHT.
 Put in layman’s terms, I am interested in LANDSCAPE, MARITIME AND HUMAN subjects.
 My work is becoming autobiographical and several paintings feature episodes from my youth.
 The term Psychogeographical is used to describe the study of how the geographical environment, particularly urban spaces, affects people’s emotions and behaviour.
 PG might sound pretentious but I think it embodies what I am trying to achieve with my work – e.g. portraying the harsh realities of life at sea as opposed to simply capturing a photographic representation.
 Whilst the phrase was coined in the 1950’s it could easily describe the work of John Constable, whose gritty landscapes were far from the Romantic depictions of Claude Lorraine.
 My old Wimbledon Art College tutor, the marine artist and illustrator Paul Wright captured the essence of ships and the sea.
 His paintings were atmospheric almost visceral.
 You could hear the noise of the boilers, the sea crashing against the steel plating of the hull.
 I could almost smell the salt air !
-He didn’t portray people very often but when he did, they were not an afterthought, they had purpose that their body language was spot on.
+He didn’t portray people very often but when he did, they were not an afterthought, they had purpose and their body language was spot on.
 I strive to achieve this !

 4. What is unique about your work ?

 I am a highly skilled artist and draughtsman, pulling together numerous threads of experience.
 I would describe my work as traditional but with a contemporary twist.
 I have been painting since I was about three years old and now, in my seventies, my work has had time to evolve and mature.
 As an open minded, traditionalist I am continuously experimenting with technique and ways of working.
-Some might argue that I spend too much time experimenting and not enough time creating large scale, more considered, pieces !
+Some might argue that I spend too much time experimenting in sketchbooks and not enough time creating large scale, more considered, pieces !

 5. How do you make your work ?